Clarity in Leadership: Navigating Tough Decisions

 Work Values: What You Need to Thrive

-For example, if you value autonomy, you might avoid micromanaged environments.
+For example, if you value autonomy, you might avoid micromanaged environments and overmanaging the people you lead.
 If momentum drives you, you’ll seek roles where progress is visible and fast.
 This filter helps leaders avoid burnout and stay motivated.

 Strengths: Built to Do Well